‘Ferris Bueller’ actor Edie McClurg allegedly abused by man who tried to marry her - NewsBreak

 “Mr. Ramos claims to be the conservatee’s ‘longtime friend’ and was able to ingratiate himself into the conservatee’s life while she was battling dementia,” Cabral said in court documents obtained by People . “[Ramos], who is unemployed, was able to finagle his way into the conservatee’s home even though he has never paid rent or any of the expenses.”

-Cabral said that a court was able to “prevent” Ramos from attempting to take McClurg out of the state for the purpose of marriage, and made clear the two were never lovers.24 North Carolina restaurants that were featured on Guy Fieri’s ‘Diners, Drive-ins and Dives’
+Cabral said that a court was able to “prevent” Ramos from attempting to take McClurg out of the state for the purpose of marriage, and made clear the two were never lovers.Police: Girl tied to bed posts, chewed herself free from restraints

 A police report was also previously made against Ramos regarding the sexual assault charges against one of McClurg’s caregivers.